 Risk factors for corns and calluses include:

-The key to treating corns and calluses is to reduce the amount of pressure and friction over the affected area.
+The key to managing corns and calluses is to reduce the amount of pressure and friction over the affected area.
 Shaving or debridement only provides temporary relief for weeks before they grow back again.

-Treatment options for corns and calluses include:
+Treatment options for corns and calluses in Singapore include:

-Corn plasters or any topical salicylic acid ointments do not cure corns and calluses and should be avoided, especially for patients with diabetic foot complications.
+Corn plasters or topical salicylic acid ointments do not cure corns and calluses and should be avoided, especially for patients with diabetic foot complications.
 Excessive use of corn plasters can result in acid burns and infections.